Yasin Valley: People

 The primary languages of Yasin Valley are Burushaski language and Khowar Language.
-Urdu is also widely understood.
+English, Wakhi, and Shina are also widely understood.

 The majority of the people in Yasin are Ismailis, who lead their lives according to the Islamic principles more concerned with the imam of the time.
-Currently Aga Khan IV is the imam and spiritual leader of the Ismailis.
+Currently Aga Khan V is the imam and spiritual leader of the Ismailis.
 However, other branches of both as Sunni and Shia Islam also live in Yasin.
 Ethnically, the people of Yasin are of Burusho origin; however, there are some migrants from different parts of the country.

-The people of Yasin are known for their honesty, hard work and bravery.
 Havaldar Lalak Jan Shaheed who was given the Pakistan Military's highest award Nishan-e-Haider for his bravery in Kargil War in 1999, belonged to Hundur in Yasin valley.

 Geography

 Yasin is separated from the Ishkoman Valley by a high mountain pass.
-To reach Yasin one must take the Karakoram Highway north from Islamabad, and then turn left to reach Gupis in Ghizar.
-After Gupis, one continues northwest to reach the Yasin Valley.
+To reach Yasin one must take the Karakoram Highway north from Islamabad, and then turn left to reach Gupis in Ghizar on Shandur Road then in few Kilometers from Gupis traverse to the right crossing the China Bridge on Ghizer River, one continues northwest to reach the Yasin Valley.

 The part of the valley where Khowar is spoken is known in the Shina language as Arinah.

 Villages

-Administratively, Yasin constitutes Yasin Tehsil, which is part of Gupis-Yasin District.
+Administratively, Yasin constitutes Yasin Sub Division, which is part of Ghizer District.
 It is further divided into four local councils: Yasin, Sultanabad, Silgan and Thoi.